nm-trailmaster/nm-trailmaster.github.io/README.md

 ### REST Service Endpoint Documentation

+To learn how to use all of our server endpoints please see the form [here](docs/endpoints.md)

 ### Build Instructions

 * Clone repository using SSH key in the code pull down menu from https://github.com/nm-trailmaster/nm-trailmaster.github.io.